 I’m pretty sure I saw exactly one trailer for this before it was dropped on HBO Max, so I guess we’re getting to the point where Warner Bros isn’t pushing their SAME DAY RELEASE stunt as hard; at least until Dune finally comes out.
 Still, I’ll take almost any chance Warner Bros wants to give me to not spend fifteen bucks to see one of their movies and James Wan has a pretty good track record across several different genres (ESPECIALLY horror), so hey!
 It’s right in my wheelhouse… and I guess technically my ACTUAL house as well.
 Is it a fun horror film to pad out HBO Max’s already impressive library of movies, or are they just doing a favor for the guy who brought over a BILLION dollars to the studio with a DC movie NOT starring Batman?
 Let’s find out!!

 I am ASTOUNDED by just how much of a pleasant surprise this movie was; so much so that I kind of both love and hate the marketing which did a great job of making it look like a stylish but still run-of-the-mill entry in the overcrowded sub-genre of Paranormal Horror.
 It’s not just that it keeps its biggest secrets close to the chest, but it manages to subvert a lot of tropes of the genre in ways that made it feel incredibly fresh and addressed some of my personal bugbears with these kinds of movies.
-The overuse of an unreliable narrator, an antagonists with no relatable personality or motive, vaguely outlined world building that allows anything to happen so why should we care when anything happens, very little of ANY of these tropes end up in the movie or are used in concrete and effective ways which gives it a firm ground from which they can build from and do something genuinely interesting!
+The overuse of an unreliable narrator, an antagonist with no relatable personality or motive, vaguely outlined world-building that allows anything to happen so why should we care when it does; very little of these tropes end up in the movie, or are at least used in concrete and effective ways, which give it a firm ground from which they can build from and do something genuinely interesting!
 It’s not going to be to EVERYONE’S taste as the final reveal is just as hilariously absurd as it is genuinely clever, but there was no point in the movie where I was rolling my eyes or just passively taking it all in like I do in far too many movies like this, and that counts for a lot in my book!

-There are a lot of things that separate this from other paranormal movies, but I think its sheer directness is the starting point from which everything great about the movie starts.
-There’s a consistency and clarity to the “rules” of the movie that is refreshing and the lack of overt trickery to try and keep the audience off kilter means that they have to put in extra effort in other areas of the movie to keep it suspenseful and engaging.
-Our main character is not compelled by vaguely defined powers to act outside of them self, and so this means that they have more room to be themselves and genuinely react to the situations they find themselves in.
+There are a lot of things that separate this from other paranormal movies, but I think its sheer directness is the starting point from which everything great about the movie branches off of.
+There’s a consistency and clarity to the “rules” of the movie that is refreshing, and the lack of overt trickery to try and keep the audience off-kilter means that they have to put in extra effort in other areas of the movie to keep it suspenseful and engaging.
+Our main character is not compelled by vaguely defined powers to act outside of themselves, and so this means that they have more room to BE themselves and genuinely react to the situations they end up in.
 Something happening in one scene may or may not be “real” in the most literal sense, but there’s a definite chain of action and reaction involved which means that outside of VERY few moments here and there (mostly the first horror scene after the opening credits) you always know WHY something is happening and what it means for the rest of the story when it does.
 We can’t just fill out a boring scene with some ghostly vision in the background or a jump scare because if that were to happen in THIS movie it means that something ELSE must be happening to, and that restraint means that everything has weight and meaning behind it.
 That consistency also means that the movie evolves as it goes along; morphing genres and progressing in a way that few films like it have done.
-It ends up being less of a CAN YOU SURVIVE THE GHOST movie and more of a Hannibal style dark procedural which at least for me is FAR more my jam and the film does manage to craft an interesting mystery around what would otherwise just be A GHOST DID IT narrative.
-There’s even a chase scene in this movie that I found to be quite entertaining, so even if it’s a pretty sizable deviation from what is normally expected in this genre, it’s by no means an unwelcome change and allows it to stand on its own in unique and fun ways.
+It ends up being less of a CAN YOU SURVIVE THE GHOST movie and more of a Hannibal style dark procedural which is FAR more my jam, and the film does manage to craft an interesting mystery around what would otherwise just be A GHOST DID IT narrative.
+Heck, there’s even a chase scene in this movie that I found to be quite entertaining; so even if it’s a pretty sizable deviation from what is normally expected in this genre, it’s by no means an unwelcome change and allows it to stand on its own in unique and fun ways.

 Where the movie will split audiences right down the middle is when we get to the final twist which I’ll do my best not to spoil to ANY degree, but we will be talking about certain aspects of it here so read at your own risk.